NanoSat-MO-Framework/nmf-mission-raspberry-pi/README.md

 # Building the project

-1. Follow the Readme instructions on the [NanoSat MO Framework](https://github.com/esa/nanosat-mo-framework/) project
+1. Follow the Readme instructions on the [NanoSat MO Framework](https://github.com/esa/nanosat-mo-framework/) project before continuing to the next steps

 2. Clone this (nmf-mission-raspberry-pi) repository:
 ```